09 889 6557

 For those interested in fiber Internet, this article will provide a more in-depth look at fiber services and explore offerings from some of the bigger providers in the industry.

-Fibre optic broadband isn’t covering the Australia as a whole just yet.
+Fibre optic broadband isn’t covering the New Zealand as a whole just yet.
 Whilst many major cities and towns do boast connectivity with the technology, less populated areas are still being left out in the cold.

 This can obviously be a major issue if you work or live in one of these areas, but thankfully the catchment area for the service is growing.
 So if you don’t have the service available just yet, you should be getting it sometime in the future, obviously depending on how fast internet service providers decide to act.